Pipicallu/Accordion/README.md

 talk about how you think you could improve visuals for user

 # Technologies Used
 ## HTML
-    I thought of the accordion as a form and I based the html off of bootstraps own examples, I knew I would need to interact with the content as the nextElementSibling so I laid out the html in that fashion.
+- I thought of the accordion as a form and I based the html off of bootstraps own examples, I knew I would need to interact with the content as the nextElementSibling so I laid out the html in that fashion.

+## SCSS/CSS
-    SCSS/CSS - I used sass compiler in vs code to create mixins and variables and streamline the whole css process.
+- I used sass compiler in vs code to create mixins and variables and streamline the whole css process.
 The variables proved helpful when adding mobile break points as well as providing darker colour variation to the text in the content section so as to make it stand out more.

+## JavaScript
-    JavaScript - The majority of my methodology was explained in the features section but It was a great revision into loops and I feel as though I will continue to challenge myself to little exercises like these in the weeks to come, certainley helps keep my logic skills sharp.
+- The majority of my methodology was explained in the features section but It was a great revision into loops and I feel as though I will continue to challenge myself to little exercises like these in the weeks to come, certainley helps keep my logic skills sharp.
 I learned a lot from this.

 # Testing
+    ## html
-    ## html - when passed through an HTML validator  there was a context error where the element *h3* not allowed as child of element *button* this was resolved by changing the element to a span and adding the classes *Question* and *icon* to both spans within the button objects.
+    - when passed through an HTML validator  there was a context error where the element *h3* not allowed as child of element *button* this was resolved by changing the element to a span and adding the classes *Question* and *icon* to both spans within the button objects.

+    ##CSS
-    ##CSS - there is an error where none is not a flex-direction value : none but that was necessary as it was used in a mixin in order to add a null value to flex direction.
+    - there is an error where none is not a flex-direction value : none but that was necessary as it was used in a mixin in order to add a null value to flex direction.

+    ## JavaScript
+    - A few warnings around arrow functions and const only being used in es6 and to use mozilla extensions in -moz-.
+    - there was one missing semi-colon that was corrected.

 # Challenges